 Truth be told, before stumbling upon this abstract (full disclosure, I did not have access to the full article), I had no idea what ZAG was or did; had never heard of it.
-It turns out, ZAG is a protein discovered about 50 years ago that is involved with lipolysis – fat metabolism.
-Individuals who are leaner have higher ZAG levels compared to those who carry more weight.
-ZAG is also involved in cell proliferation and differentiation, cell adhesion, immunoregulation and melanin synthesis (with a potential role in vitiligo).
+It turns out, that ZAG is a protein discovered about 50 years ago that is involved with lipolysis – fat metabolism.
+Leaner individuals have higher ZAG levels compared to those who carry more weight.
+ZAG is also involved in cell proliferation and differentiation, cell adhesion, immunoregulation, and melanin synthesis (with a potential role in vitiligo).
 It is ZAG’s role in immune regulation that I find most interesting, but before we get to that, let’s run through a little basic ZAG biochemistry.

 What the Heck is ZAG?

 The ZAG protein is ubiquitously produced throughout the body but most especially in fat, in the liver, in the brain, prostate, epithelial cells, and buccal (cheek) cells and, as a result, ZAG is present in serum, cerebral spinal fluid, seminal fluid, saliva, breast milk, kidney tissues and urine, the lungs and various cancers including breast, prostate, and bladder.
 ZAG activity is controlled by hormones, the immune system, and, interestingly enough, polyunsaturated fats and essential fatty acids.